Contribute

 If/ once the project is approved, the FINOS team will create the project based on the Software Project Blueprint to jumpstart your project with proper contribution guidelines.

-NOTE: Only FINOS Members are allowed to propose new contributions or you will need at least one Member to support / vouch you contribution.
+NOTE: Only FINOS Members are allowed to propose new contributions or you will need at least one Member to support / vouch for your contribution.

 Contributing to an Open Standard project